 The preparation of consolidated financial statements in conformity with U.S. GAAP requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities, and disclosure of contingent assets and liabilities, at the date of the consolidated financial statements and the reported amounts of revenue and expenses during the reporting period.
-The estimates include, but are not limited to, ~~revenue recognition, useful lives assigned to long-lived assets, discount rates for lease accounting, the valuation of stock options, the valuation of stock-based awards, and provisions for income taxes and contingencies.~~ Actual results could differ from these estimates, and such differences could be material to the Company's consolidated financial position and results of operations.
+The estimates include, but are not limited to, revenue recognition, useful lives assigned to long-lived assets, discount rates for lease accounting, the valuation of stock options, the valuation of stock-based awards, common stock warrants, provisions for income taxes, and fair value of lease right-of-use assets.
+Actual results could differ from these estimates, and such differences could be material to the Company's consolidated financial position and results of operations.